 The PhD seminar is a group of PhD candidates at UBC who meet for monthly meetings where they share research.
 All PhD candidates at UBC are welcome to join.
-They can do so by writing to the chair of the program, Dr. Benjamin Bryce (ben.bryce@ubc.ca), or one of the leaders of the group, Ricardo García Martínez (gamtzr@student.ubc.ca).
+They can do so by writing to the chair of the program, Dr. Benjamin Bryce (ben.bryce@ubc.ca), or one of student members.

 Paolo Sosa-Villagarcia is a PhD candidate in the Department of Political Science.
 His dissertation uses a multi-method approach to explore the link between authoritarian legacies and the mainstreaming of the far-right in Andean countries.
 His research interests include political regimes, electoral politics, social movements, and political ideologies.
 He is a principal researcher at the Instituto de Estudios Peruanos (IEP).
 He was the country coordinator for Peru at the V-Dem Institute and a Fox International Fellow at Yale University (2019-20).